multibdoyle/a-new-york-city-food-diary/content/blog/dan-and-johns-wings-sauced-me-up-and-knocked-me-out/index.md

 tags: [wings, East Village] # add tag
 ---

-Dan & John’s Wings, founded in a Brooklyn apartment by two Buffalo natives, had been on my hit list for a while before this year.
+<a href='http://danandjohns.com/' target='blank'>Dan & John’s Wings</a>, founded in a Brooklyn apartment by two Buffalo natives, had been on my hit list for a while before this year.
 Their expertly-sauced chicken has been featured on pretty much every best-of New York list of note, and tend to run out days in advance in the run-up to major wing events like the Super Bowl.

 I accidentally ordered boneless wings on my first go-round with Dan & John’s on Uber Eats.
 Boneless wings, of course, are basically chicken nuggets and not a suitable meal for anyone over the age of 16.
 The fault was mine; I ate the chicken with a good degree of self-loathing.